 Creative & Performing Arts

-Creative and Performing Arts are given a high profile throughout the school.
+As an Artsmark Platinum School, Creative and Performing Arts are given a high profile throughout Abbot’s Hill.
 However girls want to express themselves, we encourage them to do it, providing opportunities for creative growth and diverse experiences through Art and Design, Drama, Music and Dance, both as part of curriculum and through our broad extra-curricular programme.

 The Music Department at Abbot’s Hill is a fundamental part of school life.
 With over 200 students receiving tuition in school and more taking an active role in music groups throughout the year, we have earned a reputation as a centre of excellence.